 The Student Becomes the Teacher

-Suddenly, Natalia became a valuable resource on this journey.
-Heather began to ask her questions: “Why do you hate math so?
+With a sincere desire to fix the damage, Heather began seeing Natalia as a valuable resource as she asked question after question: “Why do you hate math so?
 What is hard for you?
 Why?
 Natalia became the teacher, the adviser on this journey.

 A Better and Faster Solution Emerges

-Heather set out to create a system for teaching Natalia her times tables in a different way.
-Memorization hadn’t worked.
-It was boring, tedious, ineffective.
-With a new paradigm, ideas started coming to Heather.
+Memorization obviously hadn’t worked.
+Besides, It was boring and tedious so she knew she had to find a better way.
+With a mind open to thinking outside the box, ideas started coming to Heather.
 She started questioning, “What would I like?
 What would be fun and interesting for me?
 What would be hard for me?”

-A system took shape that was based on associations, not memorization.
-Heather saw Natalia engage from the first moment.
-Natalia felt like a winner, and her confidence exploded.
+A system began taking shape that was based on associations, not memorization.

 Mom Gets Her Time Back